sergeyk/vislab/tasks.md

 - make downloading and resizing images a job-queue based thing

 - Large-scale style-filtered search demo:
     - compute fc6 features on a large set of pinterest images that don't overlap with my training set
-    - compute fc6 features on a large set of flickr interesting images
+    - compute fc6 features on a large set of flickr images for some tag query

 - Generate Sphinx autodoc and display it on my doc page